acoshift/go-project-guideline/DDD.md

 }
 ```

-then the `profile` service may require file repository
+then the `profile` service may require file, and user repository

 ```go
 // profile/service.go (continue)